ritshkr1/login_page_angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-useful for creating build file on docs folder ng build --output-path docs --base-href /repository-name/
+Useful for creating build file on docs folder with folowing code : ng build --output-path docs --base-href /repository-name/

 ## Running unit tests